By clicking on the icons on the map, additional information is displayed.

 People of Concern

-- Strengthening the National Ombudsman and Public Defender capacity to provide free legal assistance to people of concern.
+- Support the Ombudsman and the Public Defender to ensure free legal assistance to people of concern in migratory/asylum procedures.